sujalkhandait/AI-Mentor-Updated/ai_service/README.md

 ## 🚀 Prerequisites

+Before you begin, make sure that you have copied and pasted the `checkpoints` folder from the `.zip` file provided.

+Here is the link to the `.zip` file: https://drive.google.com/file/d/1bK-NgU7y5IahY7cecUacBaAF-IhMd76j/view?usp=drive_link.

 Before you begin, ensure you have the following installed on your system:

 1.  **Python 3.10+**: Recommended for compatibility with all dependencies.